ChengYuChuan/MA_LAP/README.md

   * [Masked](https://drive.google.com/file/d/1tO4FY32HbxaplBzLRTMPqHRc7pMYPE_r/view?usp=drive_link)
   * [Coordinates of Cube](https://github.com/ChengYuChuan/MA_LAP/blob/main/Coordinates%20of%20Cube.zip)

 NOTE: you can only crop raw Cube from the original worm data.
+Therefore, you don't have to merge them at the end of the process.

 ---